ivanbabko/goodrocket-jekyll/README.md

 # Goodrocket-Jekyll

 Web development boilerplate based on Jekyll and Gulp.
+Takes care of the mundane, so you can focus on solving user problems.

 ## Features